sabrinaaquino/CRUD-g6-store/README.md

+This is a CRUD application made with Java and Spring

 When downloading the code, it is necessary to add the *application.properties* in the indicated place according to the documentation

 application.properties model (must be adjusted according to the machine where it will be installed):